-To have a little vacation all year round – consider what your family values most about time off.
-Figure out how to do some of those things more often.
+Have a little vacation all year round.
+Consider what your family values most about time off, and then figure out how to do some of those things more often.
 Maybe every weekend you’ll cook a new recipe.
-Or, maybe you’ll start a weekly parent-child date night.
-Whatever is special for your family during the holidays, build that into your regular school-year routine.
+Maybe you’ll start a weekly parent-child date night.
+Talk with your child and family about what makes holidays and vacations special, and brainstorm ways to build those things into your regular school-year routine.
 Everyone will get through that transition slump more easily, and you’ll have something to look forward to.

-- Spend 10 minutes of one-on-one time each day.
+Plan daily one-on-one time.
 Let your child choose something to play or do together.
 Avoid distractions like phones, and occupy siblings with something else.
 Give your child your full attention and let them be the guide during the activity.

-- When it’s time for the good-bye, keep your tone, words, and body language calm and conﬁdent.
-Make it short and sweet.
+Be a calm and grounding presence.
+When it’s time for the good-bye, keep your tone, words, and body language calm and conﬁdent.
 Try giving your child something to remind them of you.
 Avoid statements of logic or reasoning.
 When kids are worked up, they can’t hear that anyway.
 Use your words to describe the situation and point out your child’s bravery.
 Try saying, “we are almost to school.
 I see you looking at your teacher at the door.
 Thank you for letting me help you out of the car.”